YashdalfTheGray/ieee-workshop/talk/building-the-client.md

 ## Using `ParticleService` in `AppComponent`

 Let us start with importing `ParticleService` into our `AppComponent`.
-Once we do that, we'll get access to methods that go and get data from the Particle API for us.
+Once we do that, we will get access to methods that go and get data from the Particle API for us.
 When is the correct time to do this?
 We want to make sure that our component's logic is loaded as well as the HTML template is loaded so that we can put data in the browser.

-For that, we're going to import `OnInit` from `'angular2/core'`. `OnInit` let's us tell Angular to execute a bit of code once our component is done loading.
+For that, we are going to import `OnInit` from `'angular2/core'`. `OnInit` let's us tell Angular to execute a bit of code once our component is done loading.
 All we have to do is write a method called `ngOnInit` and Angular takes care of the rest.
 Let's create `ngOnInit` now and put a call to `this.particleService.getDevices()` in it.
 As has been stated before, this call returns an `Observable` which we can get data from using `subscribe()`.
 We will give `subscribe()` a function that handles new data coming in.
-For now, we'll just convert it to JSON using `res.json()` and store it in a class variable called `res`.
+For now, we will just convert it to JSON using `res.json()` and store it in a class variable called `res`.

 We will also need to import the `Device` type that we created earlier.
 The data coming from `getDevices()` will be returned as a `Device` type.
 So we declare a `res` variable and tell Typescript that we expect it to be an `Array` of type `Device`.
 We will also use the class constructor to ask Angular to give us a reference to a `ParticleService` instance which we are going to call `particleService`.
 Notice the small change in the case.